reowst/sdk/FAQ.md

 Each month we sum up the total of 10 second bandwidth slices served by all suppliers for a game (often multiple suppliers are involved in each route), and that is the total amount we bill to to the game developer.

-Game developers don't pay for any routes that don't meet your quality expectations, or for players for whom we aren't able to provide significant benefit (according to their own definition of what significant benefit may be).

 ## How can I get access to the Network Next portal

 Please contact us at sales@networknext.com and we'll onboard you for a free trial.